Fleeting

 Lenticular

-In Japan, mice and containers are indispensable to sustaining life and advancing medicine.
-Yet, once used, they are easily discarded—a reality that often goes unquestioned.
+In Japan, both mice and containers serve to support human life, yet once used, they are easily discarded.

 The following is a poem composed by connecting the titles of these works: